Panorama to ZTNA Configuration Pipeline

 • The naming convention should be: App Name + All groups.

-Transcript Insight: Navigate to "Endpoint Profiles" -> "Manage Domains" to import the specific AD group.
+Note: Navigate to "Endpoint Profiles" -> "Manage Domains" to import the specific AD group.
 Once synced, navigate to "Security Posture Tags" to create a new tag tying that AD group to the application.

 3 FortiGate (FGT) Objects & Firewall Policies